Frequently Asked Questions¶

 Can I customize the ‘Hey Alan’ wake word?

+Yes, you can use a custom wake word for your in-app assistant.
 Please contact the Alan AI team for details.

 Does the microphone usage with Alan drain the battery faster?¶